mongodb-js/intellij/packages/mongodb-mql-model/src/docs/md/mql-query/mql-query.md

 * They MAY be sourced from the same dialect.
 * They MAY lead to equivalent **execution plans** for the same target cluster.

-We will consider two execution plans equivalent if the cluster query planner lead to the same list of operations.
+We will consider two execution plans equivalent if the cluster query planner leads to the same list of operations.

 Let's consider a different use case.
 For the following two queries in the `Java Driver` dialect: